bostoro/Password-Generator/README.md

 - `os`: Used for file and path operations, such as checking if the menu file exists and creating new files.
 - `dotenv`: Used to load local .env file.
 - `cryptography`: Used to encrypt/decrypt passwords.

-These libraries are part of the Python standard library, so no external installation is required.
-They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.

 ## 👥 Team & Contributions